 Opposition Members say that this is an attack on democracy, but does my right hon. and learned Friend agree that an independent judiciary is a vital component of a strong and functioning democracy, and, given the judgment of the Presiding Officer that the Bill’s introduction is outwith the competence of the Scottish Parliament, it is therefore only right that the Supreme Court itself makes a judgment on the legality of the Bill?

 My hon.
 Friend is right.
 As I said, there surely cannot be any doubt that there is a difference of view about whether the Bills are within competence or not.
 It is not simply the Government who have done that.
 The Presiding Officer of the Scottish Parliament has expressed the same view.
-In order to resolve the dispute, the devolved settlements are very clear: it is for the Supreme Court to do that.
+To resolve the dispute, the devolved settlements are very clear: it is for the Supreme Court to do that.
 We make a reference so that they can, but the problem will go away if we can resolve this through negotiation.
 I certainly hope that we do.

-The Attorney General stated, along with the Advocate General for Scotland, that it was the Presiding Officer for the Scottish Parliament’s opinion that triggered the legal action in this case.
+The Attorney General stated, along with the Advocate General for Scotland, that it was the Presiding Officer of the Scottish Parliament’s opinion that triggered the legal action in this case.
 Can we then be given a clear answer on why the Welsh Bill is also being challenged?
 If he is incorrect and if the Advocate General for Scotland is incorrect, what is the real reason for a legal challenge to Scotland’s right to legislate?

 No, I did not say that the view of the Presiding Officer of the Scottish Parliament triggered the reference.
 What I said was this: what the Scottish Parliament’s Presiding Officer thinks about that is good evidence that there is a dispute that needs to be resolved—and it does.
 It is no good the SNP selectively quoting at us what has happened here.
 It is no good saying that the Lord Advocate thinks it is within competence and forgetting that the Presiding Officer does not think it is within competence.
 All that demonstrates—this is my point, Mr Speaker—is that there is a disagreement, and when there is a disagreement the devolved settlement makes it very clear that it needs to be settled by the Supreme Court.
-Unless we can settle it another way that is what will happen.
+Unless we can settle it another way, that is what will happen.

 The Attorney General is absolutely right to resist politicking by the SNP.
 Does he agree that there is no sense in Northern Ireland that the people there will be remotely disadvantaged by the lack of a continuity Bill?